cyrilsebastian1811/docs/docs/backend/springboot/model.md

 !!! warning

     - JPA makes use of class and attribute names and not table and column names.
-Thus, make use class and attribute names for database operations.
+Thus, make use od class and attribute names for database operations.

 ??? info "`@GeneratedValue` v/s `@UuidGenerator`"